Elon Musk Confirms Starship Flight 9 Scheduled For Next Week

 SpaceX will need to return the Starship to the pad for stacking and installation of the flight termination system (FTS).
 The booster is currently on the launch mount.
 No road closures are currently posted.

 The flight termination system (FTS) will also need to be installed once the vehicle is stacked.
+That is a prerequisite for flight, and one of the last items to be completed before the vehicle is ready.

 As in past missions, many of the final checkmarks are done just days before a launch attempt.
 Keep checking FMN for the latest updates.